-Anyone giving a student any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
-Parents will always be informed when medication has been given.
+Only the Lead First Aiders will oversee a student taking any medication in school (for example, for pain relief) and they will first check maximum dosages and when the previous dosage was taken.
+Parents will always be informed when medication has been given via MedicalTracker or telephone.